slskd/slskd/docs/config.md

 ### Buffers

 Buffer options control the application's internal buffer to batch socket reads and writes.
-The OS controls actual socket buffer sizes (.NET is not great in this department currently, and the behavior is not consistent cross-platform).
+The host Operating System controls actual socket buffer sizes (.NET is not great in this department currently, and the behavior is not consistent cross-platform).

 Larger buffer sizes can improve performance, especially for file transfers, resulting in increased memory usage.